No matter what you choose to do next, you have all of us behind you.

 Bowdoin College offers an excellent academic preparation for a career in the health professions, and each student receives assistance in selecting an appropriate path through the curriculum.
 The Office of Health Professions Advising helps undergraduates and alumni investigate their options in health care and guides and supports candidates through the application process to graduate professional programs.

 The Office of Student Fellowships and Research is an essential resource for students interested in pursuing research during their undergraduate years or seeking information about nationally competitive fellowships such as Fulbright, Marshall, and Rhodes.

-Bowdoin Career Planning assists students in their search for a graduate or professional school program across a range of pursuits.
+Bowdoin Career Exploration and Development assists students in their search for a graduate or professional school program across a range of pursuits.
 Among our popular areas of focus, our pre-law advisor works with students from the earliest stages of the process through application.
 We also collaborate with students and faculty advisors as students prepare for graduate school in fields related to their Bowdoin degrees.
 Many Bowdoin graduates gain a few years of work experience before continuing on to an advanced degree.

 Currently, there are regional groups in locations as close to Bowdoin as Bath-Brunswick and as distant as Hong Kong, serving alumni, parents, current students, and widows/widowers of alumni.
 These groups exist to provide avenues for Polar Bears to remain close to the College and to one another through social, cultural, athletic, educational, and volunteer programs.

 The Office of Student Aid provides support and resources to Bowdoin graduates who are navigating post-college life and finances, including graduate and medical school scholarships, resources for refinancing, and tax credit programs.